Roakz/myCitySubscription/README.md

 ## Tech stack

 The Technologies used for the application will include the Above discussed including Ruby on Rails, Drupal8 and React native.
 The Goal at this stage is that the main API will run from the backend of the rails app.
 The mobile app will not store any data and will simply hit the rails API to access the main database connected to it, which will be a relational data model to be decided.
 The drupal8 instances will need their own data stores which will more than likley be MySql in drupal8 fashion.
-The apps will all communicate to share data as required via api requests.
+The apps will all communicate to share data as required via api requests.The API is a grape extension of the rails app.

 Deployment will be on the cloud at AWS.